 Teaching is delivered by academic scientists with additional contributions from clinical researchers.
 Throughout your course there will be strong links between your studies, scientific research and clinical applications.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 You may be taught by the following methods:

 Cutting-edge research informs all our teaching activities, and our friendly, approachable, and accessible staff are experts in their respective fields.
-Small-group teaching and tutorials for five students are an important part of our programmes.
+Small-group teaching and tutorials of five or six students are an important part of our courses.
 There is a very wide range of tutorials to choose from and they help develop your essay writing, problem solving and communication skills.
 Tutorials are one of the opportunities we offer to have informal scientific discussions with a member of staff about topical issues.